MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-slow-query-vs-fast-query.md

 ### Cause 6: Optimizer hotfixes enabled/disabled

-Different configurations of query optimizer hotfixes lead to different query plans.
+If the query optimizer hotfixes are enabled on one server but disabled on the other, then different query plans can be generated.
 For more information, see [SQL Server query optimizer hotfix trace flag 4199 servicing model](https://support.microsoft.com/topic/kb974006-sql-server-query-optimizer-hotfix-trace-flag-4199-servicing-model-cd3ebf5c-465c-6dd8-7178-d41fdddccc28).

 To get the state of query optimizer hotfixes, run the following query: